mit-han-lab/anycost-gan/README.md

 ![flexible](https://hanlab.mit.edu/projects/anycost-gan/images/flexible.gif)

+Inspired by quick preview features in modern rendering software, we propose Anycost GAN, an unconditional GANs acceleration method, for fast image synthesis and editing.
 Anycost GAN generates consistent outputs under various computational budgets.
+When deployed on desktop CPUs and edge devices, our model can provide perceptually similar results at 6-12x speedup, enabling interactive editing.

+## Demo

 <a href="https://youtu.be/_yEziPl9AkM?t=90"><img src='assets/figures/demo.gif' width=600></a>

-We can use the anycost generator for **interactive image editing**.
+Here, we can use the Anycost generator for **interactive image editing**.
 A full generator takes **~3s** to render an image, which is too slow for editing.
-While with anycost generator, we can provide a visually similar preview at **5x faster speed**.
-After adjustment, we hit the "Finalize" button to give the high-qaulity, edited output.
+While with Anycost generator, we can provide a visually similar preview at **5x faster speed**.
+After adjustment, we hit the "Finalize" button to synthesize the high-quality final output.
 Check [here](https://youtu.be/_yEziPl9AkM?t=90) for the full demo.

 ## Overview

 Anycost generators can be run at *diverse computation costs* by using different *channel* and *resolution* configurations.
-Sub-generators achieve high output consistency compared to the full generator, providng a fast preview.
+Sub-generators achieve high output consistency compared to the full generator, providing a fast preview.

 ![overview](https://hanlab.mit.edu/projects/anycost-gan/images/overall.jpg)

-With (1) Sampling-based multi-resolution training; (2) adaptive-channel training; (3) generator-conditioned discriminator, we can achieve high image quality and consistency at different resolutions and channels.
+With (1) Sampling-based multi-resolution training, (2) adaptive-channel training, and (3) generator-conditioned discriminator, we achieve high image quality and consistency at different resolutions and channels.

 ![method](https://hanlab.mit.edu/projects/anycost-gan/images/method_pad.gif)

 ## Results

-Anycost GAN (uniform channel version) supports 4 resolutions and 4 channel ratios, producing visually consistent images at different qualities.
+Anycost GAN (uniform channel version) supports 4 resolutions and 4 channel ratios, producing visually consistent images with different image fidelity.

 ![uniform](https://hanlab.mit.edu/projects/anycost-gan/images/uniform.gif)